 In 2015, the 2030 Agenda on Sustainable Development was agreed upon.
 This agenda introduced the Sustainable Development Goals (SDGs), which set a global ambition to accelerate sustainable development around the world.
 The SDGs set targets across many dimensions, including the human systems (e.g. poverty reduction, social well-being and economic development) and the environment (e.g. environmental protection, biodiversity and climate).
 Implicit in this combined agenda is the need for massive transformations across society, both in terms of soft measures such as health, education and governance, as well as physical infrastructure systems to support clean and modern economies (Soergel et al., 2021; Doelman et al., 2022; Kulkarni et al., 2022).
 Several SDGs are directly related to climate change and policies to mitigate it.
 These include the set of SDGs related to the climate, land, energy and water (CLEW) nexus (SDG2, SDG6, SDG7, SDG13 and SDG15).
-In NAVIGATE, we aim to understand the synergies and trade-offs between climate policy and the SDGs agenda: how do near-term actions on the SDGs influence the long-term climate goals?
+In NAVIGATE, we aim to understand the synergies and trade-offs between climate policy and the SDG agenda: how do climate and SDG-related action influence the achievability of SDGs?